Oriental magpie-robin: Behaviour and ecology

 Magpie-robins breed mainly from March to July in India and January to June in south-east Asia.
 Males sing from high perches during courtship.
 The display of the male involves puffing up the feathers, raising the bill, fanning the tail and strutting.
 They nest in tree hollows or niches in walls or building, often adopting nest boxes.
 They line the cavity with grass.
 The female is involved in most of the nest building, which happens about a week before the eggs are laid.
 Four or five eggs are laid at intervals of 24 hours and these are oval and usually pale blue green with brownish speckles that match the color of hay.
 The eggs are incubated by the female alone for 8 to 14 days.
 The nests are said to have a characteristic odour.

 Females spend more effort on feeding the young than males.
-Males are quite aggressive in the breeding season and will defend their territory. and respond to the singing of intruders and even their reflections.
+Males are quite aggressive in the breeding season and will defend their territory.
+They respond to the singing of intruders and even their reflections.
 Males spend more time on nest defense.
 Studies of the bird song show dialects with neighbours varying in their songs.
 The calls of many other species may be imitated as part of their song.
 This may indicate that birds disperse and are not philopatric.
 Females may sing briefly in the presence of a male.
 Apart from their song, they use a range of calls including territorial calls, emergence and roosting calls, threat calls, submissive calls, begging calls and distress calls.
 The typical mobbing calls is a harsh hissing krshhh.

 The diet of magpie-robins includes mainly insects and other invertebrates.
 Although mainly insectivorous, they are known to occasionally take flower nectar, geckos, leeches, centipedes and even fish.

 They are often active late at dusk.
 They sometimes bathe in rainwater collected on the leaves of a tree.